 Catalogue for Philanthropy: Greater Washington

-The Ellington Fund was selected from a field of over 200 applicants for inclusion in the 2015-2016 Catalogue for Philanthropy.
+The Ellington Fund was selected for inclusion in the 2015-2016 Catalogue for Philanthropy.
 Participants in the Catalogue pass a rigorous review process and are recognized as some of the best community-based charities in the Washington, DC region.
 Visit the Catalogue website to learn more: cfp-dc.org.